 April 11-12, 2019

 Abstracts of Conference Papers

-Sorry Not Sorry, Jamie Abrams, Associate Professor, University of Louisville Brandeis School of Law
+Sorry Not Sorry: What Public Apologies Reveal About the #MeToo Movement, Jamie R. Abrams, Associate Professor, University of Louisville Brandeis School of Law

 Indigenizing the #Me Too Campaign: A South African Perspective , Penelope Andrews, Sabbatical Scholar, Columbia Law School, Distinguished Visiting Professor of Law, New York Law School

 When allegations of serial sexual misconduct by Hollywood producer, Harvey Weinstein, broke late in 2017 in the USA, they provided the opportunity for a global reckoning over sexualized violence against women.
 After all, the allegations resonated in almost every society.

 Feminist scholars and advocates in South Africa watched events unfolding in the USA with some excitement, especially the rash of dismissals and resignations of establishment figures like Charlie Rose, Senator Al Franken, Matt Lauer and Tavis Smiley.
 It was assumed that in a society like South Africa, with rates of violence against women among the highest in the world, a cascade of revelations and accusations would emerge against some of the most prominent men across all sectors of South African society.

 The first shot across the bow came from Jennifer Ferguson, a well-known singer and former Member of Parliament for South Africa’s ruling Party, the African National Congress (ANC), who laid a charge of rape against Danny Jordaan, former ANC Mayor of the City of Nelson Mandela Bay and the President of the South African Football Association.
 Initially the publicity from the charge generated an expectation that it would trigger not just support for Ms. Ferguson, but would also launch the #MeToo movement in South Africa.